GeyserMC/GeyserWiki/_docs/geyser/fixing-unable-to-connect-to-world.md

 ### I'm using a hosting provider or VPS!

 Please read [this page on supported hosting providers](/geyser/supported-hosting-providers/) to see if there are extra configuration steps required for your hosting or server provider.
 Some VPS/KVM providers may require further setup, such as OVH, SoYouStart, and Oracle Cloud.
-Please read this [note](/geyser/portforwarding/#issues-with-specific-vpskvm-providers) for more information.
+Please read this [note](/geyser/port-forwarding/#issues-with-specific-vpskvm-providers) for more information.

 ### Issues using Docker or Pterodactyl
 Make sure you assign the port to pterodactyl, and on docker, to the docker compose file.
-See our [portforwarding](/geyser/portforwarding/#using-docker-or-pterodactyl) page for fixes.
+See our [port-forwarding](/geyser/port-forwarding/#using-docker-or-pterodactyl) page for fixes.

 # Port forwarding issues

 Your server does need to be port forwarded to allow connections from outside the local network.
-See [our portforwarding guide](/geyser/portforwarding/) for more information.
+See [our port-forwarding guide](/geyser/port-forwarding/) for more information.

 ### Using TCP in DNS options/port forwarding instead of UDP